-Serverless, Inc expands free Framework to include monitoring and security – TechCrunch
+Serverless, Inc. expands free Framework to include monitoring and security – TechCrunch

-Serverless development has largely been a lonely pursuit until recently, but Serverless, Inc has been offering a free framework for intrepid programmers since 2015.
+Serverless development has largely been a lonely pursuit until recently, but Serverless, Inc. has been offering a free framework for intrepid programmers since 2015.
 At first, that involved development, deployment and testing, but today the company announced it is expanding into monitoring and security to make it an end-to-end tool — and it’s available for free.

-While serverless offers a compelling value proposition, up until Serverless, Inc came along with some developer tooling, early adherents were pretty much stuck building their own tooling to develop, deploy and test their programs.
-Today’s announcement expands the earlier free Serverless, Inc Framework to provide a more complete set of serverless developer tools.
+While serverless offers a compelling value proposition, up until Serverless, Inc. came along with some developer tooling, early adherents were pretty much stuck building their own tooling to develop, deploy and test their programs.
+Today’s announcement expands the earlier free Serverless, Inc. Framework to provide a more complete set of serverless developer tools.

 Company founder and CEO Austen Collins says that he has been thinking a lot about what developers need to develop and deploy serverless programs, and talking to customers.
 He says that they really craved a more integrated approach to serverless development than has been available until now.

 “What we’re trying to do is build this perfectly integrated solution for developers and developer teams because we want to enable them to innovate as much as possible and be as autonomous as possible,” Collins told TechCrunch.
-He says at the same time, he recognizes that operations needs to connect to other tools and the Serverless Framework provides hooks into other systems as well.
+He says at the same time, he recognizes that operations need to connect to other tools, and the Serverless Framework provides hooks into other systems, as well.

 The new tooling includes an integrated environment, so that once you deploy, you can simply click an error or security event and drill down to a dashboard for more information about the issue.
 You can click for further detail to see the exact spot in the code where the issue occurred, which should make it easier to resolve more quickly.

-While no tool is 100 percent comprehensive, and most large organizations, and even individual developers, will have a set of tools they prefer to use, this is an attempt to build a one-stop solution for serverless developers for the first time.
-That in itself is significant as serverless moves beyond early adopters and begins to become more of a mainstream kind of programming and deployment option.
-People starting now probably won’t want to cobble together their own toolkits and the Serverless, Inc. Framerwork gives them a good starting point.
+While no tool is 100% comprehensive, and most large organizations, and even individual developers, will have a set of tools they prefer to use, this is an attempt to build a one-stop solution for serverless developers for the first time.
+That in itself is significant, as serverless moves beyond early adopters and begins to become more of a mainstream kind of programming and deployment option.
+People starting now probably won’t want to cobble together their own toolkits, and the Serverless, Inc. Framerwork gives them a good starting point.

 Serverless, Inc. was founded by Collins in 2015 out of a need for serverless computing tooling.
-He has raised over $13.5 million since inception.
+He has raised more than $13.5 million since inception.